Function of m and Q Values (FDS)

 “The value of ‘m’ is generally some proportion of the negative reciprocal of the slope of the S-N curve, known as the fatigue strength exponent and designated as ‘-1/b.’
 Typical values of ‘m’ are 80 percent of ‘-1/b’ for random waveshapes, and 60 percent of ‘-1/b’ for sinusoidal waveshapes.
 Historically, a value of m = 7.5 has been used for random environments, but values between 5 and 8 are commonly used.
 A value of 6 is commonly used for sinusoidal environments.”

 The m value affects the processes of FDS generation and test compression differently.
 A number between 5 and 8 is a good starting point, but the engineer should consider this difference when selecting a value.
 The engineer must also account for the type of random data imported.
-Typically, real-world data is non-Gaussian.
+Typically, real-world data are non-Gaussian.
 If the input waveform is Gaussian (kurtosis = 3), the resulting PSD is the same regardless of the m and Q values.

 The following sections describe the effects of the m value on FDS generation and test time compression with non-Gaussian data.